 Treasurer’s Office: Closed to the public.
 Online services are available at www.lakecountyil.gov/treasurer.

-All Lake County board and committee meetings held during the month of May will be conducted remotely.
 Many regularly scheduled meetings have been canceled, and meetings that are held will be limited to agenda items necessary to ensure that essential functions and services can be carried out.
 Meetings will be live-streamed at lakecounty.tv, and on cable television (Comcast channels 18 or 30, depending where you live, and AT&T UVerse Channel 99).

 Learn how to submit public comment for remote meetings